SpiderLabs/Responder/README.txt

 -i 10.20.30.40, --ip=10.20.30.40     The ip address to redirect the traffic to.
                                      (usually yours)

--b 0, --basic=0                      Set this to 1 if you want to return a
+-b Off, --basic=Off                  Set this to On if you want to return a
                                      Basic HTTP authentication.
-0 will return
+Off will return
                                      an NTLM authentication.

--s Off, --http=Off                   Set this to On or Off to start/stop the
-                                     HTTP server.
-Default value is On.

--S Off, --smb=Off                    Set this to On or Off to start/stop the
-                                     SMB server.
-Default value is On.

--q Off, --sql=Off                    Set this to On or Off to start/stop the
-                                     SQL server.
-Default value is On.

--r 0, --wredir=0                     Set this to enable answers for netbios
+-r Off, --wredir=Off                 Set this to On to enable answers for netbios
                                      wredir suffix queries.
 Answering to wredir
                                      will likely break stuff on the network (like classics 'nbns spoofer' will).
-                                     Default value is therefore set to Off (0).
+                                     Default value is therefore set to Off.

--c 1122334455667788, --challenge=    The server challenge to set for NTLM
-                                     authentication.
-If not set, then defaults
-                                     to 1122334455667788, the most common
-                                     challenge for existing Rainbow Tables.

--l file.log, --logfile=filename.log  Log file to use for Responder session.

 -f Off, --fingerprint=Off            This option allows you to fingerprint a
                                      host that issued an NBT-NS or LLMNR query.

--F On, --ftp=On                      Set this to On or Off to start/stop the FTP server.
-                                     Default value is On

--L On, --ldap=On                     Set this to On or Off to start/stop the LDAP server.
-                                     Default value is On

--D On, --dns=On                      Set this to On or Off to start/stop the DNS server.
-                                     Default value is On

 -w On, --wpad=On                     Set this to On or Off to start/stop the WPAD rogue
                                      proxy server.
 Default value is On

---lm=0                               Set this to 1 if you want to force LM hashing
+--lm=Off                             Set this to On if you want to force LM hashing
                                      downgrade for Windows XP/2003 and earlier.
-Default value is False (0)
+Default value is Off

--e 0                                 Set this option to 1 if you'd like to serve a specific
-                                     file via http & WPAD proxy server when  one of these extensions are present in the url.
-Default value is False (0)

---exe=0                              Set this option to 1 if you'd like to always serve a
-                                     specific file via http & WPAD proxy server.
-It's best to use this option with the --file option.
-Default value is False (0)

---file=backdoor.exe                  Serve a specific file when using -e option.
-Default is
-                                     FixInternet.exe (provided with Responder)

 For more information read these posts: